THE SIMPLE SENSE OF NOW

 Listening to everything is a good first step, but then listen out for specific sounds.
-Especially nowadays above the constant hum of machines, it is necessary for animals to listen out, to listen actively for quick warning signs, such as bangs, cries, or barks; even quiet sounds, like a twig snapping, are relevant.
+Especially nowadays above the constant hum of machines, it is necessary for animals to listen out, to listen actively for quick warning signs, such as bangs, cries, or barks; even quiet sounds, like a twig snapping, are important.

 Imagine how early man might listen out for distant wild boar, or herds of oxen or buffalo, and nearby tigers or snakes.
-I often listen out for dogs and children; at night, for hedgehogs and owls.
+I often listen out for dogs and children; or at night for hedgehogs and owls.
 I don't often hear them, that's irrelevant, listening out for them is the vital part.

 How to Neutralise the Self-perpetuating Thoughts

-Throughout evolution going broadband, has been the unquestionable and natural way to switch off, stop doing everything and be receptive for a moment.
+Whether it's a side effect or an integral part of life, throughout evolution, sensing the panorama, has been the unquestionable and natural way to switch off, stop doing everything and be receptive for a moment.
 And for animals, this is a constant reminder of how it feels to be still, and to be now.